Skip to content

 Ski pants should be slightly longer than the length of your regular pants.

 As a general rule of thumb we suggest that when you’re trying on your ski pants, the bottom hem of the pants should rest on the tops of your feet with a little excess material.
 The reason you want that extra length is primarily for protection and coverage when you're sitting on a chairlift or bending over and of course falling while skiing or snowboarding.
 When doing so, your pant leg rises, and you need to ensure the snow, wind and wet cannot get into your boots.
-There’s nothing worse than wet feet to ruin your snow day!

 When measuring your inseam for online shopping and considering if your inseam will need hemming or adjustment, we think that it is likely to have around 6-10cm of play in the length before you’ll need to commit to hemming.
 This will depend on where you measure your inseam and how accurately you have measured and also how high or low you wear your pants as well as the rise of the ski pants themselves.
-There are a few factors and until you actually try your pants on, it’s hard to determine.

-Steps to hemming your own ski pants
+How to hem ski pants

 1. Try on the Ski Pants: Wear the ski pants with the boots you'll be using on the slopes to get an accurate length.